cortex-js/cortexjs.io/docs/compute-engine/79-standard-library.md

 - "_`Pi` is a transcendental number whose value is approximately 3.14159265..._"
-- "_The `Add` function is associative, commutative, pure, idempotent and can be applied to arbitrary number of Real or Complex numbers_".
+- "_The `Add` function is associative, commutative, pure, idempotent and can be applied to an arbitrary number of Real or Complex numbers_".

 ## Topics